Triple-E Class Container Ships, Denmark

 Propulsion and engine power

-The Triple-E class vessel will have a twin skeg propulsion system, with two slow running ultra-long stroke engines.
-Each engine will drive a separate propeller.
+The Triple-E class vessel has a twin skeg propulsion system, with two slow running ultra-long stroke engines.
+Each engine drives a separate propeller.

-The vessels will be fitted with two Shaft Generator Motors (SGM) with a rated capacity of 3MW each.
-The motors will act as variable power generation units.
+The vessels are fitted with two shaft generator motors (SGM) with a rated capacity of 3MW each.
+The motors act as variable power generation units.

-GEA Westfalia Separator Group will supply 160 eagleclass seperators for the vessels.
-Danfoss Semco will supply its patented VTL Drives frequency converters to be installed in the engine room.
+GEA Westfalia Separator Group supplied 160 eagle-class separators for the vessels.
+Danfoss Semco supplied its patented VTL Drives frequency converters installed in the engine room.

-KRAL will deliver 600 screw pumps, which will act as transfer, supply and circulation pumps for the booster modules.
+KRAL delivered 600 screw pumps, which act as transfer, supply and circulation pumps for the booster modules.